omersaydamoglu/ToDoList/README.md

 - Dependency installation
 - Basic pipeline execution

-You can check the pipeline in the **Actions** tab of this repository.
+You can check the pipeline in the Actions tab of this repository.

----
+CI/CD workflow file:

+.github/workflows/ci.yml

 ## 📂 Repository Information